raistefintel/intelpython.github.io/docs/source/installation_guide.md

    ```
    conda activate idp
    ```
+### Install Using YUM Repository

+For the latest instructions on how to install Intel® Distribution for Python* using YUM, please check out [this guide](https://www.intel.com/content/www/us/en/developer/articles/guide/installing-free-libraries-and-python-yum-repo.html).

+### Install Using APT Repository

+For the latest instructions on how to install Intel® Distribution for Python* using APT, please check out [this guide](https://www.intel.com/content/www/us/en/developer/articles/guide/installing-free-libraries-and-python-apt-repo.html).

 ## Sanity Check
 After the activation of the environment, type `python` in the command line to find the Python\* distribution info.
 - Linux\* & Windows\*: `python` <br>